-PLEASE NOTE: Do not use multiple copies of the Excel file to create your application; there are formulas that carry from page-to-page.
+PLEASE NOTE: Do not use multiple copies of the Excel file to create your application.
+The Excel file has formulas that carry between the tabs.
 For best results, complete each tab of the workbook in order.
 Additionally, do not paste information from past applications, as it can cause problems with the formulas.
-This will ensure that invalid error messages are not shown on the application and linked boxes will have a value.
+This will ensure that "invalid error" messages are not shown on the application and that linked cells will have a value.